How to Meet B2B Marketing Metric Goals with Just One Person — Hint: You Can’t! [INFOGRAPHIC]

 - Then…decide WHO will do the work and whether pieces of the plan can be shared among the same people to reduce costs and improve efficiencies.

-- Consider missing skills or a missing focus, as well as crossover between branding, marcom, product marketing, sales support, campaigns and content.
-For example; perhaps the plan and expected workload tells you that you need the following…
+- Consider missing skills or a missing focus, as well as crossover between branding, marcom, product marketing, sales support, campaigns, and content.
+Perhaps the plan and expected workload tells you that you need the following…

-- Inbound/inside sales rep as 1st point-of-contact to manage inquiries as well as the front-end of the CRM (and possibly the Chat function on your website).
+- Inbound sales rep as 1st point-of-contact to manage inquiries as well as the front-end of the CRM (and possibly the Chat function on your website).

 - Brand and communications steward to look out for the brand (not just product content) and to get media and journalist buzz by managing branding guidelines, social media policies, corporate positioning & talking points, analysis of brand sentiment, media tours, etc.